Table of Contents

 *actual patient by FacesFirst Dr. Cote

 Meet Dr. Christopher Cote, who has been a leader in the field of rhinoplasty for years.
 He has become the “go-to” board-certified plastic surgeon for both finesse rhinoplasty and the most challenging nasal reconstruction cases.

-For more than ten years he has been teaching rhinoplasty and training surgical residents at Johns Hopkins University, the Army’s Walter Reed Medical Center and the Navy’s Bethesda National Naval Medical Center.
-This experience allows him to handle the most complex cases with ease and also create the most beautiful noses.
-His modern structural techniques lead to lasting results, and he is a true specialist in revision rhinoplasty as well.
+For more than ten years, he has been teaching about rhinoplasty procedures and training surgical residents at Johns Hopkins University, the Army’s Walter Reed Medical Center, and the Navy’s Bethesda National Naval Medical Center.
+This experience allows him to handle the most complex cases with ease and create the most beautiful noses.
+His modern structural techniques lead to lasting results.
+He is a true specialist in revision rhinoplasty as well.

 What is Rhinoplasty?

 Rhinoplasty surgery, also referred to as “nose reshaping,” “nose job surgery,” or simply “nose surgery,” is a facial plastic surgery procedure that allows us to change the form or function of your nose.
 The nose is a central point on the face that plays a major role in how you look.
 It is also a sensory organ that does more than just help you breathe.
 A rhinoplasty procedure is designed to improve the aesthetic shape of the nose and can also improve its function.

 - The shape, angle, and size of the nose

 - Structural issues that restrict breathing